 For the dough:

 - Increase mixer speed to medium and beat for 3 minutes, until dough forms a ball.
 Reduce speed to low and add butter 2 tablespoons at a time, beating until each piece is almost incorporated before adding the next.
 You will have a dough that is almost batter-like in texture.
-Increase speed to medium-high and continue to beat until dough pulls away from sides of bowl, about 10 minutes.
+Increase speed to medium-high and continue to beat until dough pulls away from sides of the bowl, about 10 minutes.

 - Lightly butter another mixing bowl and transfer dough to it.
 Cover with plastic wrap and leave at room temperature until nearly doubled in size, about 40 – 60 minutes, depending on how warm the kitchen is.